livefront/bridge/README.md

         Bridge.clear(this);
     }
 ```

+This method is typically safe to call without any additional logic, as it will only clear data when the current `Activity` is not undergoing a configuration change.
+Note that in some unique cases (such as when using a `FragmentStatePagerAdapter`) the OS will "destroy" a `Fragment` but retain its saved state `Bundle` in case it needs to reconstruct that `Fragment` from scratch later.
+In these cases calls to `Bridge.clear()` should be omitted.

 In the event that you might like to migrate away from the use of `Bridge` but ensure that all associated data is cleared, `Bridge.clearAll` may be called at any time.